inspec/inspec/docs/dev/filtertable-internals.md

 ## What is its behavior?
 (FilterTable::Table)

-Assume that you have a method, `fetch_data`, which returns a fixed array:
+Assume that your resource has a method, `fetch_data`, which returns a fixed array:

 ```
  [